Seoul Travel: Keeping It Confucian

 - You will fall in and out of love with the place in a kind of cycle if you’re there for long enough, so do not fear.

-– If you make enough friends in Korea (depending on the age group, of course), be prepared to be invited to go hiking a lot.
-You might want to, just to get a taste of one of the national pastimes (it’s pretty much the older folk who are into it these days, though).
+- If you make enough friends in Korea, be prepared to be invited to go hiking a lot.
+You might want to, just to get a taste of one of the national pastimes.
 Bring appropriate clothes.

 - Follow expat bloggers, for much wisdom is to be found in their words.
 I will provide some links at the end of this post.